yxu132/multitask-ssp-diso/README.md

   -v          Visualise the results, optional.
 If set, a graph demonstrating the predicted results will be generated and saved default to ../figure/visualisation.pdf.

   -f          The output path of generated visualisation, only available when -v is set, optional.
-If set, the generated graph will be saved to the destination path set here.
+If set, the generated graph will be saved to the destination path specified here.

-  -s          Genearate additional results from single task framework (DeepS2D-D) for IDP/IDR prediction as a comparison, optional.
+  -s          Genearate additional results from the single task framework (DeepS2D-D) for IDP/IDR prediction as a comparison, optional.
 ```